smoca-ag/lightweight-kotlin-redux/README.md

 * Listens to Actions
 * Has access to old and new state
 * Can dispatch actions
-* Will be called on its own coroutine view.
 * Is intended for longrunning or asynchrone operation (calculations, fetch network data...)

 Sagas are typically initiated by an action and then proceed through multiple processing steps.
 When used with `CancellableSagaMiddleware`, the steps can be canceled if necessary.
 With `QueueingSagaMiddleware`, the subsequent actions are queued until all steps of the preceding action are fully completed.